apache/systemds/hadoop-batch-mode.md

 # Overview

-Given that a primary purpose of SystemML is to perform machine learning on large distributed data sets, two of the most important ways to invoke SystemML are Hadoop Batch and Spark Batch modes.
+Given that a primary purpose of SystemDS is to perform machine learning on large distributed data sets, two of the most important ways to invoke SystemDS are Hadoop Batch and Spark Batch modes.
-Here, we will look at SystemML's Hadoop Batch mode in more depth.
+Here, we will look at SystemDS's Hadoop Batch mode in more depth.

-We will look at running SystemML with Standalone Hadoop, Pseudo-Distributed Hadoop, and Distributed Hadoop.
+We will look at running SystemDS with Standalone Hadoop, Pseudo-Distributed Hadoop, and Distributed Hadoop.
-We will first run SystemML on a single machine with Hadoop running in Standalone mode.
-Next, we'll run SystemML on HDFS in Hadoop's Pseudo-Distributed mode on a single machine, followed by Pseudo-Distributed mode with YARN.
+We will first run SystemDS on a single machine with Hadoop running in Standalone mode.
+Next, we'll run SystemDS on HDFS in Hadoop's Pseudo-Distributed mode on a single machine, followed by Pseudo-Distributed mode with YARN.
-After that, we'll set up a 4-node Hadoop cluster and run SystemML on Distributed Hadoop with YARN.
+After that, we'll set up a 4-node Hadoop cluster and run SystemDS on Distributed Hadoop with YARN.

 Note that this tutorial does not address security.
 For security considerations with regards to Hadoop, please refer to the Hadoop documentation.